Archdiocese of Seoul: History

 Pope Leo XIII was the first to approve the separation of the community from the control of diocese of Beijing and assigned priests from the Paris Foreign Missions Society but never went due to the Anti-Christian sentiment and persecutions during that time.

-Pope Gregory XVI issued a papal bull, Ex debito pastoralis, on 9 September 1831, establishing the Apostolic Vicariate of the Korean Kingdom, 조선/Corea/Curiate(Italian)/朝鮮 (正體中文), on territory split off from the then Diocese of Peking, in what used to be part of Imperial China.
+Pope Gregory XVI issued a papal bull, Ex debito pastoralis, on 9 September 1831, establishing the Apostolic Vicariate of the Korean Kingdom, 조선/Corea/Curiate(Italian)/朝鮮(正體中文), on territory split off from the then Diocese of Peking, in what used to be part of Imperial China.
 It was renamed on 8 April 1911 as the Apostolic Vicariate of Seoul 서울/漢城(正體中文), when it also ceded territory to establish the Apostolic Vicariate of Taiku (Daegu).

 It lost more territories, beginning on 8 May 1920, to establish the Apostolic Vicariate of Wonsan.
 On 17 March 1927, it again ceded territory to establish the Apostolic Prefecture of Hpyeng-yang, and on 25 April 1939, it lost territory again to establish the Apostolic Prefecture of Shunsen.

 The Apostolic Vicariate was again officially renamed on 12 July 1950 after its See as Apostolic Vicariate of Seul.
 It lost territories again on 23 June 1958 to establish the Apostolic Vicariate of Cheongju and the Apostolic Vicariate of Daijeon, and on 6 June 1961, it lost again to make the Apostolic Vicariate of Incheon, all three now have suffragan bishops.

 The diocese was raised to the level of Metropolitan Archdiocese on 10 March 1962.

 It lost again on 7 October 1963 to establish the Diocese of Suwon and it ceded territory again on 24 June 2004 to establish the Diocese of Uijeongbu, now both its suffragans.

 The archdiocese has hosted official Papal visits by Pope John Paul II in May 1984 and October 1989 and by Pope Francis in August 2014.

+Museum

+The Seoul Archdiocesan Catholic History Museum is a themed exhibition hall designed to provide an overview of the history of the Archdiocese of Seoul and Myeongdong Cathedral.
+It was the "Apostolic Building" which serves as the administrative office and management office of the Seoul Archdiocese.

+After Catholic Publishing House moved to an office building in Seoul's Jungnim-dong in 1979, the Official Bishops' Residence was briefly used by pastoral care organizations affiliated with the diocese, along with the Social Welfare Center.
+After undergoing renovation in 1980, it reopened as Education Hall under with the diocese's Education Department.
+This was when the space was renamed "Apostolic Building".
+The small assembly room could hold up to 100 people and the auditorium up to 300.
+These spaces were not only used for educational and cultural activities by the Catholic community, but also by non-Catholic social organizations.